Free File: Free File Software

 The Free File Program, a public-private partnership between IRS and private-sector tax software companies, allows lower- and middle-income taxpayers to use name-brand tax preparation software to prepare and file tax forms for free.

 For 2022, anyone whose adjusted gross income is $73,000 or less will be eligible for at least one software product.
 There are 7 products from which to choose.
 Each software provider sets its own eligibility requirements, generally related to income, state residency, age, military service or eligibility for the earned income tax credit.
 Free File is free for federal tax returns only.
 However, some Free File Alliance members offer state return software for a fee or for free.
 Most of the software products, but not all, use an interview format in which you are asked questions and your answers are used to populate the electronic form.
 This format helps taxpayers get the tax credits and deductions to which they are eligible.
 It also means taxpayers do not have to be experts in income tax law.
 Alliance members cannot sell any refund anticipation loan products through the Free File service.

-To use IRS Free File, taxpayers generally go through the IRS website at www.irs.gov/freefile.
+To use IRS Free File, taxpayers generally go through the IRS website.
 There, taxpayers can find a tax software product one of two ways.
 They can review a list of companies and their offers.
 Or, they can use a simple web tool that asks a few questions - such as income, state residency and age - and the tool will locate those software products for which taxpayers are eligible.
 Once a taxpayer chooses a product, they will be directed off the IRS.gov site and onto the Alliance member's website to complete their federal tax return.

-Taxpayers can also access the free file option of the participating software companies by accessing the direct links below.
-For tax year 2022, there are 7 participating Free File Alliance members with the following requirements to qualify to use their software for free under the Free File program:

-FreeTaxUSA.com, AGI of $41,000 or less.
-Free state return included.

-Online Taxes at OLT.COM, AGI of $41,000 or less (or less than $73,000 if age 67 or older).
-Free state return included.

-TaxAct.com, AGI of $73,000 or less AND age between 20 to 58.
-Free state return in some states.

-TaxSlayer.com, AGI of $60,000 or less AND age 57 or younger.
-Free state return in some states.

-FileYourTaxes.com, AGI between $8,500 and $73,000 AND age 66 or younger.
-Free state return in some states.

-1040NOW.net, AGI of $65,000 or less AND resident of certain states.
-No free state returns.